nodeca/idoit/README.md

 Start worker and begin task data consume.
 Return `Promise`, resolved when queue is ready (call `.ready()` inside).

-If `poolName` was specified in cunstructor, only tasks routed to this pull will be consumed.
+If `pool` was specified in cunstructor, only tasks routed to this pull will be consumed.